abdrahmansoltan/Learning-Notes/JavaScript/02-OOP.md

 ## `object.create()`

-- enables you to create prototypes
+- enables you to create prototypes from other objects

 ```javascript
 const PersonProto = {